sebnaze/OCD-Modeling/doc/source/restoration.rst

   :name: plot_contributions
   :align: center

-  Contribution measures for each target colorcoded by number of targets.
+  Contribution measures for each target across all significant positive intervention, colorcoded by number of targets :math:`n_t`.